pillar guide

 • Price: ~$2.50–4/day for a medium dog

-• Best for: Most NZ dog owners who want solid nutrition without the premium price tag
+• Best for: Most NZ dog owners — solid nutrition at a price that doesn’t require justification

 🥉 Best mid-range grain-free: Ivory Coat